Wellers0n/pill/README.md

 <br/>

-## Nodejs and kafka
+## About the project

-Pill uses a stack full `Typescript` on the backend, I'm making this project to improve my skills!
+Pill uses a stack full `Typescript` on the frontend and backend, I'm making this project to improve my skills!

 ## Node version